 cwnd-versus-time graph bends slightly down.
 If the bottleneck queue capacity matches the total path transit capacity, the RTTs for a full queue are about double the RTTs for an empty queue.

 In general, when Highspeed-TCP competes with a new TCP Reno flow it is N times as aggressive, and grabs N times the bandwidth, where N = N(

 cwnd).
 In this it behaves very much like N separate TCP flows, or, more precisely, N separate TCP flows that have all their loss events completely synchronized.

 15.4 TCP Vegas¶

 TCP Vegas, introduced in [BP95], is the only new TCP version we consider here that dates from the previous century.
 The goal was not directly to address the high-bandwidth problem, but rather to improve TCP throughput generally; indeed, in 1995 the high-bandwidth problem had not yet surfaced as a practical concern.
-The goal of TCP Vegas is essentially to eliminate congestive losses, and to try to keep the bottleneck link 100% utilized at all times, thus improving on TCP Reno’s typical sawtooth-average bottleneck-link utilization of 75% (13.7 TCP and Bottleneck Link Utilization).
+The ambitious goal of TCP Vegas is essentially to eliminate congestive losses, and to try to keep the bottleneck link 100% utilized at all times.
+Recall from 13.7 TCP and Bottleneck Link Utilization that, with a large queue, the average bottleneck-link utilization for TCP Reno can be as low as 75%.

-TCP Vegas achieves this improvement by, like DECbit, recognizing TCP congestion at the knee, that is, at the point where the bottleneck link becomes saturated and further
+TCP Vegas achieves this improvement by, like DECbit, recognizing TCP congestion at the knee, that is, at the point where the bottleneck link has become saturated and further

 cwnd increases simply result in RTT increases.
 A TCP Vegas sender alone or in competition only with other TCP Vegas connections will seldom if ever approach the “cliff” where packet losses occur.